-• use the timeline slider to set the position where you want the title, select the title effect template in the library, and then click set in the selected video track.

-• use the timeline slider to set the position where you want the title, select the title effect template in the library, and then click Transform to add it to the title track.

-• use the timeline slider to set the position where you want the title, right-click on the title effect template in the library, and then select Add to Timeline to add it to the title track.
+- use the timeline slider to set the position where you want the title, select the title effect template in the library, and then click to the selected video track. - use the timeline slider to set the position where you want the title, select the title effect template in the library, and then click to the title track. - use the timeline slider to set the position where you want the title, right-click on the title effect template in the library, and then select Add to Timeline to add it to the title track.